EU summons Kosovo and Serbia leaders for emergency talks amid fears of a return to open conflict | Law-Order

 Vucic has said there can be no negotiations until Serbs who have been arrested by Kosovo police for attacks on Kosovo police and NATO-led peacekeepers are released.

-In a tweet on Wednesday, Kurti said he “will insist on the urgent unconditional release of the 3 policemen held hostage by Serbia, de-escalation and normalisation of relations.”
-Borrell's spokeswoman, Nabila Massrali, refused to be drawn on how the talks would play out, saying only that the meetings are “an opportunity offered to both leaders to show readiness to be constructive and de-escalate.”
-Meanwhile, NATO Secretary-General Jens Stoltenberg vowed that its peacekeepers “will continue to act impartially.
-We have increased our presence and will continue to take all necessary measures to ensure a safe and secure environment and freedom of movement for all communities in Kosovo.”
-Just four months ago, the EU's Borrell had made things seem so promising.
-He exited talks with Vucic and Kurti to announce that Serbia and Kosovo had given their tacit approval to a EU-sponsored plan to end months of political crises and help improve their ties longer-term.
+Just four months ago, Borrell had made things seem so promising.
+He exited meetings with the pair to announce that Serbia and Kosovo had given their tacit approval to a EU-sponsored plan to end months of political crises and help improve their ties longer-term.

-But the “deal” unravelled almost immediately as both leaders appeared to renege on commitments that Borrell suggested they had made.
+But the “deal” unraveled almost immediately as both leaders appeared to renege on commitments that Borrell suggested they had made.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)